-- c.
-Completion of an Ohio Bureau of Criminal Identification and Investigation (BCI) and Federal Background Check (FBI).
-Based on the results of the federal and civilian background check, access may be denied to clinical facilities at any time during the nursing program.
+- nursing program.
 A denial for clinical placement results in the inability to meet the program requirements.
 If a student is unable to meet the requirements, they cannot graduate from the Associate Degree in Nursing Program at Kent State University. - d.
-A ten (10) panel urine drug screen for the following substances: cocaine, marijuana, opiate morphine, amphetamine, methamphetamine, benzodiazepine, barbiturates, methadone, oxycodone, methylenedioxy methamphetamine. - e.
+A negative ten (10) panel urine or blood drug screen for the following substances: cocaine, marijuana, opiate morphine, amphetamine, methamphetamine, benzodiazepine, barbiturates, methadone, oxycodone, methylenedioxy methamphetamine. - e.
 Documentation of the influenza vaccine if applicable.